adamgreig/negativeacknowledge/content/from-wordpress/robot3.md

 Title: Robot3
 Date: 2009-09-14 23:06
-Author: admin
+Author: Adam Greig
-Category: ARM, Electronics, Robotics
+Tags: ARM, Electronics, Robotics
 Slug: robot3

 I found an old RC car - the kind of thing you get for £5 from Argos -